peterbe/socorro-crashstats/INSTALL.md

 Add the LESS Preprocessor
 -------------------------

-Socorro Crashstats uses the LESS framework.
-In order to have your .less files compiled you need Nodejs and lessc.
+socorro-crashstats uses the LESS framework.
+In order to have your `.less` files compiled you need Nodejs and `lessc`.

-If you do not have Nodejs installed, your first step is to get a Nodejs installer for you environment from http://nodejs.org/
+If you do not have Node.js installed, your first step is to get a Node.js installer for you environment from http://nodejs.org/

 Once installed run:

-sudo npm install -g less
+    npm install -g less

 Create virtualenv and populate it
 --------